Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 };
 ```

-Which I believe actually works and compiles today.
+Which I believe actually works and compiles today, and can be done syntactically. (caveat: method lookup is type-directed, so I don't know if this actually smashes a really fundamental hole through like, compiler layering.
+However this is much less of a concern for static methods, since you're generally explicitly naming the type?)

-(There's deeper corner of this for generics, multiple defaulted args, and traits... we'll be getting to that slowly as we refine the design.)
+(There's deeper corners of this for generics, multiple defaulted args, and traits... we'll be getting to that slowly as we refine the design.)